Lujun995/lujun995.github.io/_posts/2021-11-15-Deep-Learning-and-SHAP.md

 print("We have", len(test), "figures in the \'test\' folder")
 {% endhighlight %}

 It shows we have 1019 figures in the 'train' folder and 180 figures in the 'test' folder.
-Next, we may want to see a few example photos of beetles, cockroach and dragonflies in our dataset.
+Next, we may want to see a few example photos of beetles, cockroaches and dragonflies in our dataset.

 {% highlight python %}
 beetles = list(glob.glob('insects/train/beetles/*.jpg'))